Ribosomally synthesized and post-translationally modified peptides: Prevalence and applications

 RiPPs constitute one of the major superfamilies of natural products, like alkaloids, terpenoids, and nonribosomal peptides, although they tend to be large, with molecular weights commonly in excess of 1000 Da.
 The advent of next-generation sequencing methods has made genome mining of RiPPs a common strategy.
 In part due to their increased discovery and hypothesized ease of engineering, the use of RiPPs as drugs is increasing.
 Although they are ribosomal peptides in origin, RiPPs are typically categorized as small molecules rather than biologics due to their chemical properties, such as moderate molecular weight and relatively high hydrophobicity.

 The uses and biological activities of RiPPs are diverse.

 RiPPs in commercial use include nisin, a food preservative, thiostrepton, a veterinary topical antibiotic, and nosiheptide and duramycin, which are animal feed additives.
 Phalloidin functionalized with a fluorophore is used in microscopy as a stain due to its high affinity for actin.
 Anantin is a RiPP used in cell biology as an atrial natriuretic peptide receptor inhibitor.

-In 2012-2013, a derivatized RiPP in clinical trials was LFF571.
+In 2012–2013, a derivatized RiPP in clinical trials was LFF571.
 Phase II clinical trials of LFF571, a derivative of the thiopeptide GE2270-A, for the treatment of Clostridioides difficile infections, with comparable safety and efficacy to vancomycin, was terminated early as the results were unfavorable.
 Also recently in clinical trials was the NVB302 (a derivative of the lantibiotic actagardine) which is used for the treatment of Clostridioides difficile infection.
 Duramycin has completed phase II clinical trials for the treatment of cystic fibrosis.

 Other bioactive RiPPs include the antibiotics cyclothiazomycin and bottromycin, the ultra-narrow spectrum antibiotic plantazolicin, and the cytotoxin patellamide A. Streptolysin S, the toxic virulence factor of Streptococcus pyogenes, is also a RiPP.

-Additionally, human thyroid hormone itself is a RiPP due to its biosynthetic origin as thyroglobulin.
+Thyroxine is an example of a mammalian RiPP due to its biosynthetic origin as thyroglobulin.

 Classifications

 Amatoxins and phallotoxins

 The structure of α-amanitin, with posttranslational modifications particular to the amatoxins and phallotoxins shown in red.

-Amatoxins and phallotoxins are 8- and 7-membered natural products, respectively, characterized by N-to-C cyclization in addition to a tryptathionine motif derived from the crosslinking of Cys and Trp.
-The amatoxins and phallotoxins also differ from other RiPPs based on the presence of a C-terminal recognition sequence in addition to the N-terminal leader peptide. α-Amanitin, an amatoxin, has a number of posttranslational modifications in addition to macrocyclization and formation of the tryptathionine bridge: oxidation of the tryptathionine leads to the presence of a sulfoxide, and numerous hydroxylations decorate the natural product.
-As an amatoxin, α-amanitin is an inhibitor of RNA polymerase II.
+Amatoxins and phallotoxins are highly toxic cyclic peptides of fungal origin, characterized by N-to-C cyclization in addition to a tryptathionine motif derived from the crosslinking of Cys and Trp residues.
+The amatoxins and phallotoxins also differ from other RiPPs based on the presence of a C-terminal recognition sequence in addition to the N-terminal leader peptide (MSDIN). α-Amanitin, an amatoxin, has a number of posttranslational modifications in addition to macrocyclization and formation of the tryptathionine bridge: oxidation of the tryptathionine leads to the presence of a sulfoxide, and numerous hydroxylations decorate the natural product.
+Alpha-amanitin is a potent noncovalent inhibitor of RNA polymerase II.